Restricting Entries to All-Pay Contests: Model and Preliminaries

 where $\mathbbm{1}\{\cdot\}$ is the indicator function and ties are broken arbitrarily.

-\textbf{Strategies.} For any player $i\in \mathcal{I}$, we assume that her effort $e_i$ is a function of her ability $e_i = b(a_i)$ where $b(\cdot)$ is continuous, differentiable and strictly increasing in $a_i$.
-In words, we focus on symmetric and strictly increasing strategies, where all players exert efforts according to their abilities, and the higher the ability, the more the effort.
+\textbf{Strategies.} Following the standard assumption in all-pay contest literature \citep{Moldovanu_2001_AER_WTA_Optimial,Moldovanu_2006_Contest_Architecture_Sub-elimination,Liu_2022_optimal_reward_negativeprizes}, we focus on symmetric and strictly increasing strategies, where all players exert efforts according to their abilities, and the higher the ability, the more the effort.
+Specifically, for any player $i\in \mathcal{I}$, we assume that her effort $e_i$ is a function of her ability $e_i = b(a_i)$ where $b(\cdot)$ is differentiable and strictly increasing in $a_i$.

 \textbf{Belief System.} After being admitted into the contest, the player knows that her opponents are among the top $n_2$ abilities in the $n_1$ players.
 We assume that all players are Bayesian and will update their beliefs from the \textit{admission signal}.
 Let $s_i\in\{0,1\}$ be player $i$'s admission signal.
 Define $s_i=1$ if player $i$ is admitted into the contest and $0$ otherwise.
-Let $s = (s_1,s_2,\cdots, s_{n_1})$ be all $n_1$ players' signals, and $s$ is a common knowledge for all players.
-Denote by $s_{-i}$ all other players' signals except that of player $i$ and $\mathcal{I}_{-i}$ as all admitted players except player $i$.
+Let $s = (s_1,s_2,\cdots, s_{n_1})$ be all $n_1$ players' signals, and $s$ is common knowledge for all players.
+Denote by $s_{-i}$ all other $n_1-1$ players' signals except that of player $i$ and $\mathcal{I}_{-i}$ as all admitted players except player $i$.
 Let $a_{-i} = \left[a_j : j\in\mathcal{I}_{-i} \right]$ be all other admitted players' abilities except that of player $i$, and let $A_{-i}$ be the corresponding random variables.
 Define $\beta_i(a_{-i}\mid s, a_i)$ as admitted player $i$'s posterior belief (joint probability density) about all other admitted players' abilities conditional on player $i$'s ability and the admission signal $s$.
+Note that, $\beta_i(a_{-i}\mid s,a_i)=\beta_i(a_{-i}\mid s,a_i,n_2)$ since the signal profile $s$ contains the information about the admitted number $n_2$.
+Thus, we drop the condition $n_2$ in the belief, and whether the player knows the admitted number in the posterior belief depends on whether it is conditioned on $s$.

 \textbf{Equilibrium.} We adopt the notion of Bayesian Nash equilibrium (BNE) to define our solution concept.
 A BNE is a tuple of strategy $b(\cdot)$ and posterior beliefs $\left[\beta_i(a_{-i}\mid s,a_i): i \in \mathcal{I}\right]$ that satisfies the following conditions: